|Mike Higgins, Lead Pastor

 Dale Guariglia, e-mail

-My wife Julie and I have four daughters, Mary Lara, Anna, Martha and Isabelle and one son-in-law, Jeffry.
-I am an attorney with the law firm of Bryan Cave LLP.
-In 2007, we joined South City Church when Olive Branch Presbyterian, located in the Benton Park neighborhood, and SCC merged.
+My wife Julie and I have four grown daughters, Mary Lara, Anna, Martha and Isabel and two (coming up on three) sons-in-law, and two grandsons.
+We are St. Louis natives.
+I am an attorney practicing environmental law at Bryan Cave.
+Julie runs the Reading Club tutoring ministry at Church and works at Thrive.
+In 2007, we joined South City Church when Olive Branch Church, located in the Benton Park neighborhood, and SCC merged.

 Why is the Gospel good news?
 Because it tells me of my adoption into God’s family as His son.

 Christy and I moved to St. Louis in 2010 and started attending South City Church not long after.
 I was ordained as a ruling elder at South City in 2014.
 I teach history and theology and coach girl’s basketball at Providence Classical Christian Academy in South County.
 Christy teaches Spanish at Parkway Central High School.
 My interests include but are not limited to: theology, books, coffee, and sports (and Oxford commas).